Budget Audiophile Earbuds?

-Likewise, Meze Audio offers an entry-level audiophile earbud (around $59 for the 11 Neo), and a more premium version with walnut casing and copper-clad voice coils for $79 (12 Classics).
-For those who dig the Meze tone, they can upgrade to their flagship product — the 99 Classics in Walnut Gold.
+Likewise, Meze Audio offers an entry-level audiophile earbud (around $59 for the 11 Neo in gun-metal grey), and a more premium version with walnut casing and copper-clad voice coils for around $79 (12 Classics).
+For those who dig the Meze tone, they can upgrade to their flagship product — the 99 Classics in Walnut Gold or Silver.

 Then and Now

 I had the opportunity to demo both the 11 Neo and 12 Classics in February 2017.
 I was so impressed with the tonality of both earphones that I ended up getting a set of the 12 Classics for myself.

 When I acquire new headphones, I try to give myself some time with them before writing a review.
 I’ll listen to them, often times switching out with other earphones to get a feel of how my new toy compares.
 It’s a good way to judge them objectively once the initial honeymoon phase is over.

 It’s been almost six months.
 How do I feel about the Meze 12 Classics?
 Is it really the best earbuds under $100?
 I’ll describe the separate frequencies and build quality in the following section.
 For now, I’ll describe the tone as best as I can.

 The Meze 12 Classics’ sound is forward, natural and lively without being too aggressive.
 It has an airy and spacious tone, and instruments sound open.
 Detail is very good, and without aggressive instrument separation that can make music sound over analytical.